triangledirt/books/Dead Girls.md

 Chapter front quotes are by EM Cioran.

-## 1—Write books only if you are going to say in them the things you would never dare confide to anyone.
+## 1—*Write books only if you are going to say in them the things you would never dare confide to anyone.*

 I have a memory.
 I am in the sandbox.
 A lizard appears.
 I grab the lizard.
 His tail detaches.
 The lizard runs away.
 I am left holding this gray lizard tail—and the lizard had been green.
 He tricked me.
 And I learned a new thing that day—that lizards can eject their tails to avoid predators.
 Only later did I learn that they grow back.